SA4SJ Mission Statement

 Our vision is to support and advocate for marginalized groups on our campus, while educating members of the Loyola community that do not identify with these groups.

 Work to Date

-As a means to initiate conversation and social justice education across the athletic department, SA4SJ is starting the #KaepernickChallenge, which is a two-pronged conversational and social media challenge.
-Teams are encouraged to watch all six episodes and have conversations within their team that challenge one another to have the difficult conversations needed to establish allyship towards social justice issues.
-During this challenge, we will have each team take over SA4SJ’s social media at different times highlighting that they are participating in the challenge.
-Each team will then challenge another team to share their experience on the SA4SJ social media account as well as their own social media account.
+As a means to initiate conversation and social justice education across the athletic department, SA4SJ started the #KaepernickChallenge, a two-pronged conversational and social media challenge.
+Teams were encouraged to watch all six episodes and have conversations within their team that challenge one another to have the difficult conversations needed to establish allyship towards social justice issues.
+During this challenge, each team took over SA4SJ’s social media at different times highlighting their participation in the challenge.
+Each team then challenged another team to share their experience on the SA4SJ social media account as well as their own social media account.

-The end goal is to not only promote solidarity within the athletic department, but to have a final viewing party December 6 for the entire athletic department and small group discussions so that all student-athlete can engage, converse, and listen to one another.
+The goal was to not only promote solidarity within the athletic department, but to have a final viewing party for the entire athletic department and small group discussions so that all student-athlete can engage, converse, and listen to one another.

 Student-Athletes for Social Justice invited the athletics department to join a town hall discussion on race, bias reporting and information about Loyola University Maryland processes and procedures during bias incidents.
-This is a student-athlete led, interactive discussion based event.
+This was a student-athlete led, interactive discussion based event.
 We encouraged all student-athletes and athletics staff to join us in this important conversation aimed at making Loyola University Maryland a safe and inviting place for the whole community.
-We would also encourage everyone to invite a Loyola faculty member, administrator or staff to register and attend this event as well, so we can engage in these conversations with the entire campus community.
+We also encouraged everyone to invite a Loyola faculty member, administrator or staff to register and attend this event as well, so we could engage in these conversations with the entire campus community.